koubagade/Fast-file-transfer/README.md

 2. Once you changed some code and tested it works

 --> git status
-check the file you modified is highlighed in modified list.
+---check the file you modified is highlighed in modified list.

---> git add filename (or names) filename is the file (or files) which you want to commit (save chanfges to repository)
+--> git add filename (or names)
+----filename is the file (or files) which you want to commit (save chanfges to repository)

 --> git commit -m "message"
-message is one line description of changes
+----message is one line description of changes

 --> git push origin master
-sends code to internet repositry where it will be made available to other users
+----sends code to internet repositry where it will be made available to other users

-3. compare your changes with online repo git diff
+3. compare your changes with online repo
+----git diff

-4. discard changes made to file and get the previously commited code git checkout filename
+4. discard changes made to file and get the previously commited code
+----git checkout filename